A way to perpetuate your giving

 A well-designed estate plan allows you to decide the outcome.
 It can preserve more of your assets and allow you to pass them to the people and causes you care about most.

-Through your estate plan, you can play an instrumental part in ensuring that the Gospel will continue to be proclaimed in Asia well into the future.
+Through your estate plan, you can play an instrumental part in ensuring that the love of Jesus Christ will continue to be shared in Asia well into the future.
 Depending on the arrangements you choose, you may also:

 - Reduce your income taxes